 This morning, at 7 am I was dozing in bed when one of my cats decided to wake me up.
 I was vaguely aware she was on her way because of the trilling meows approaching at a fast pace.
 The next moment, she was on my pillow gently patting my face with one paw.
-So, what does it mean when a cat paws your face?
+Why do cats put their paws on your face?

 1. Your cat wants food

 If your cat visits you in bed and gives you a friendly pat on the face, it probably wants food, especially if it’s early morning.
-You can of course believe it’s a sign of affection.
+You can of course believe it’s a sign of affection, and sometimes it is.

 But if you ignore your cat you can bet she won’t leave you alone to go back to sleep.
 You’ll have to drag yourself into the kitchen and prepare her breakfast.
 Then you might be allowed to go back to bed for a lie-in.

 On each of your cat’s paws are glands that release pheromones.
 Cats use these to mark their territory.
 When your cat taps your face or any other part of your body with its paw, it could be staking a claim on you by marking you with its personal scent.

 This is a sign of great trust so you should feel honored.
 Any other household cats will smell that you belong to the cat who just pawed your face.

 If you know your cat isn’t hungry then it may be pawing at your face to get your attention for another reason: it’s feeling bored or it wants a fuss!
 This often happens to me in the middle of the night.